Castles, palaces, mountains, lakes, art, history, architecture, music and more

-Austria, a beautiful landlocked country in Central Europe, is a major tourist destination.
 Austria tourism is all about castles, palaces, mountains, lakes, art, history, architecture, music and so much more.
+The royal monuments in Vienna, the historic quarter of Salzburg, and the lakes near Innsbruck make Austria - a beautiful landlocked country in Central Europe - a major tourist destination.
+St. Stephen's Cathedral, Vienna City Hall, Mirabell Palace, and Hohensalzburg Palace are top sights in Austria.
+Winter is Austria a popular time to plan a European honeymoon.
 Be it the modern cities of the country or the quaint little villages, every pore of Austria is full of a rich cultural heritage.
 Austria is bordered by Italy and Slovenia towards the south, Germany and the Czech Republic from the north, Liechtenstein and Switzerland to the west and Hungary and Slovakia to the east.
 It is one of the most popular places to visit for those touring Europe, thanks to its strategic position, from where it is easy to visit several other countries.
 This Austria travel guide aims to offer all required information for travelers who would like to explore this beauteous land.
 Being part of the European Union, Austria enjoys the same privileges as all the other countries that are part of the Union, hence the same currency, the same visa and mostly, the same pace of life.

 The weather in Austria remains cool all through the year, with very little fluctuations in the overall temperature.
 The hottest that it gets in Austria is around 19°C to 22°C, whereas the coldest that is gets is around -1°C to -5°C, warranting the requirement for wearing warm clothes almost all through the year.